Python

 - session: The session object from the classifyCb or parserCb.

-- protocol: The protocol string to check for in the session.
+- protocol: The protocol string to check for.

 incref(session)